bit-part/PowerMTML-ST2/README.md

 # About PowerMTML-ST2

-Sublime Text 2 PowerMTML Package is autocompletions of PowerCMS for Sublime Text 2.
+PowerMTML-ST2 is autocompletions of PowerCMS for Sublime Text 2.
-You can use suggestions of "Movable Type template tags" after installing [MTML-ST2](https://github.com/bit-part/MTML-ST2) .
+You can use suggestions of "Movable Type Template Tags" after installing [MTML-ST2](https://github.com/bit-part/MTML-ST2) .

 ## Instalation